lyndon025/playtested/src/content/article/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming-review-book-of-hours
+title: This unique card-crafting RPG can be overwhelming | Review - Book of Hours
+game: BOOK OF HOURS
 description: Book of Hours, a brand new creation by Weather Factory, invites you to embark on a journey that explores the deepest recesses of the occult and the unknown.
 This intricate game offers a multi-faceted experience that combines investigation, crafting, and introspection to create a truly unique adventure.
 featured: false
-pubDate: 2023-08-21
-tags:
-- book-of-hours
-- indie
-- macos
-- pc
-- rpg
-- simulation
-- taptap
-thumb: /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-0.avif
-title: This unique card-crafting RPG can be overwhelming | Review - Book of Hours
-game: BOOK OF HOURS
 gallery:
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-0.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-1.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-2.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-3.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-4.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-5.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-6.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-7.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-8.avif
   - /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-9.avif
+pubDate: 2023-08-21
+tags:
+  - book-of-hours
+  - indie
+  - macos
+  - pc
+  - rpg
+  - simulation
+  - taptap
+thumb: /images/reviews/legacy/2023-08-21-this-unique-card-crafting-rpg-can-be-overwhelming--review---book-of-hours-0.avif
 ---

 BOOK OF HOURS

 Book of Hours, a brand new creation by Weather Factory, invites you to embark on a journey that explores the deepest recesses of the occult and the unknown.
 This intricate game offers a multi-faceted experience that combines investigation, crafting, and introspection to create a truly unique adventure.

-**Pros:**
+## Pros

-+Atmospheric minimalistic artstyle
+## +Atmospheric minimalistic artstyle

-+Addictive gameplay once you’ve understood the mechanics +Unique experience probably unlike anything you’ve experienced before
+## +Addictive gameplay once you’ve understood the mechanics

+## +Unique experience probably unlike anything you’ve experienced before

-**Cons:**
+## Cons

 -No tutorial